Organic Architecture · Est. 2010 · Los Angeles, CA

 Post Tensioning Wedges

 The Post Tensioning Wedges are installed together around the cable and inside the cone openings at the edge of the tennis court.
 If you look closely at the wedges you can see that they have teeth that allow the steel part to grip the cable.
-The teeth are angled in a way that the cable can easily be pulled pass the wedges but when the cable is released the teeth cinch against the cable and the wedge shaped part is forced strongly against the embedded anchor.
+The teeth are angled in a way that the cable can easily be pulled past the wedges but when the cable is released the teeth cinch against the cable and the wedge shaped part is forced strongly against the embedded anchor.
 The excess cable now can be torched off and the post tensioned force is now fully engaged onto the slab.
 The force is so strong against the concrete slab that there is measurable shrinking in the slab as well as lift provided by the cables.

 Post Tensioning Wedges Installed